Health and Social Care

 • Set up a National Care Service within the NHS umbrella which will provide free personal care in England for people who are assessed as needing support at home (washing, dressing, medication etc.), whatever their age.
 People will be entitled to get free care if they have earnings, savings or assets of less than £20,000 (personal tax allowance).
 Those with earnings, savings and assets of between £20,000 and £50,250 have to fund part of their care on a sliding scale, while people with more than £50,250 in terms of earnings, savings and assets will have to fund their own care entirely:

-• Financing Social Care will come directly from the treasury and be sent to local government to the tune of approximately between 20bn-25bn annually.
-The funding will then be distributed accordingly.
+• Financing Social Care will come directly from Local Government and cost approximately between 20-25bn annually.

 • Scrap The Health and Care Act 2022.